 It's best to get an adviser to help you ask for a review.

-What decisions can be reviewed?
+Housing decisions that can be reviewed

 You can ask for a review if the Housing Executive decides